This activity is intended for healthcare providers delivering care to women and their families.

 Medical Board and Medical Association Policies and Recommendations

-When a direct state or federal law does not specify the retention period, medical boards may be able to provide policies or recommendations on how long a physician should keep records.
+When a direct state or federal law does not specify the retention period for physicians, medical boards may be able to provide policies or recommendations on how long a physician should keep records.
 For example, the Colorado State Board of Medical Examiners Policy 40-07 requires retaining all patient records for a minimum of 7 years after the last date of treatment, or 7 years after the patient reaches age 18 – whichever occurs later.
-In California, at least one local entity retains the records of pregnant women for 25 years.

 Storage and Safety Considerations